nimilitao/nimilitao/README.md

 <samp>
 <p> 🌊 My favorite food is Strogonoff.
 I love watching anything: series, movies, or anime.
 I also enjoy hitting the gym and drawing whenever I have the time.
 My biggest dream is to achieve financial freedom so I can travel wherever I want, especially to places connected to nature like beaches, mountains, and all the breathtaking landscapes this pale blue dot has to offer.  </p>
 <p> 💻 I' m currently working at <a href="https://www.ifood.com.br" target="_blank">iFood</a>, a FoodTech that owns the leading food delivery platform in Latin America.
-I'm part of the Payment Engines team, which focuses on microservices architecture, primarily working with Golang on the backend.
+I'm part of the Card Platform team, which focuses on microservices architecture, primarily working with Golang and Kotlin on the backend.
 I also contribute to infrastructure-related tasks.</p>

 Gmail: nicolasmilivotto@gmail.com <br/>
 Linkedin: https://www.linkedin.com/in/nimilitao/